sifive/wake/share/doc/wake/logging.md

 <sup>*</sup> `--no-tty` also prevents any coloring from being applied.

-Unless overridden with `--stderr=...` the *only* thing that ever appears on wake's stderr is outputs from loggers with log level "error" (e.g. `logError`).
+Unless overridden with `--stderr=...` the only logger output that ever appears on wake's stderr is outputs from loggers with log level "error" (e.g. `logError`).

 The additional command line arguments `--fd:3`, `--fd:4`, `--fd:5` can be used to output to file descriptors 3, 4, 5.